-The procedures described herein shall be the sole procedure to appeal the serious discipline (as defined in Personnel Rules, Section 29A) of Part-time employees.
+The procedure described herein shall be the sole procedure to appeal the serious discipline (as defined in Personnel Rule Section 29 A.) of Part-Time employees.
 This appeal procedure shall not be available for any type of employment action that does not constitute Serious Discipline as defined in this Agreement.